-We are the LWOP’s of CSP-SOLANO, Vacaville, California, and, through communications such as this, we seek to encourage Legislators, Churches, Friends, Families and existing Grassroot Organizations to adopt and/or support our cause.
+We are the LWOP’s throughout the State of California, and through communications such as this, we seek to encourage Legislators, Churches, Friends, Families and existing Grassroot Organizations to adopt and/or support our cause.
 First and foremost, we believe you should know WHO WE ARE.

 “YOU DO NOT HAVE TO KILL SOMEONE TO RECEIVE LIFE WITHOUT PAROLE OR THE DEATH PENALTY; OR THE DEATH OF A HUMAN BEING – NOT NECESSARILY MURDER – NONETHELESS PUNISHED JUST AS SEVERELY!”